earldouglas/linear-scala/README.md

 }
 ```

-Find values that are used multiple times:
+Scalafix also finds values that are used multiple times:

 ```scala
 trait FieldUsedTwice {